firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/search.md

 All search operators work `like:this`.
 Either you set the `value:here` or when you wish to include spaces, `you:"should do this"`.

+To negate a search, use a minus: `-category:something`.
+Any search operator can be negated.

 ### Source account

 Use these operators to filter transactions based on the source account name: